Bob Stoops: Oklahoma

-XFL
+XFL and Oklahoma return

 On February 7, 2019, Stoops announced his plans to come out of retirement, as he was named head coach/general manager of the Dallas Renegades in the XFL.
 He served in this role until the league ceased operations on April 14, 2020, due to bankruptcy stemming from the COVID-19 outbreak.

+On November 28, 2021, Stoops was named interim head coach for the Oklahoma Sooners' bowl game after Lincoln Riley took the USC Trojans head coaching job.
+Stoops coached the Sooners in the 2021 Alamo Bowl, which they won 47–32.

-On April 13, 2022, Stoops re-signed with the XFL.
-In 2023, the now-renamed Arlington Renegades finished second in the XFL South Division—despite the fact the Renegades finished the regular season with a sub-.500 (4–6) record—and advanced to the XFL playoffs.
+On April 13, 2022, Stoops re-signed with the XFL, which had returned under new ownership.
+In 2023, the renamed Arlington Renegades finished second in the XFL South Division—despite the fact the Renegades finished the regular season with a sub-.500 (4–6) record—and advanced to the XFL playoffs.
 In the South Division championship game, the Renegades defeated the Houston Roughnecks to advance to the XFL Championship Game, where the Renegades defeated the DC Defenders, 35–26.

-Oklahoma (interim)

-On November 28, 2021, Stoops was named interim head coach for Oklahoma's bowl game after Lincoln Riley took the USC Trojans head coaching job.
-The head coaching position was filled by former Stoops assistant Brent Venables.
-Stoops coached the Sooners in the 2021 Alamo Bowl; the Sooners won 47–32.
+Retirement

+On December 15, 2025, Stoops again announced his retirement from coaching.